samrat1699/University_Project-BSc-/README.md

 ## 📊 Results

-The project includes:

 * Prevalence of underweight, overweight, and obesity among urban and rural women.
-* Socioeconomic and demographic determinants (age, education, wealth index, marital status, etc.).
+* Socioeconomic and demographic determinants.
-* Stratified insights showing differences in urban vs. rural populations.
+* Stratified insights for urban vs. rural populations.
-* Tables and figures ready for inclusion in manuscripts or presentations.
+* Tables and figures ready for manuscript or presentation use.

 ---

 ## 📝 Citation

-If you use this project in your research, please cite:

 > Sharma, S.K.D., et al. (2025).
 Prevalence and Determinants of Malnutrition Among Women of Reproductive Age in Urban and Rural Bangladesh.
 B.Sc.
 (Honors) Thesis, Department of Statistics, Jagannath University, Dhaka.